 Description Very little is known about Francesco Bertos, a highly original artist who created a considerable number of complicated pyramidal groups in a very distinctive, ingenious style that mirrors the lightness and airiness of contemporary rococo painting in France.
-These four groups (Walters 54.659, 54.657, 54.660, and 54.658) are symbolic representations (allegories) of the four continents, of which the world was then thought to consist.
+These four groups (Walters 54.659, 54.657, 54.660, and 54.658) are symbolic representations (allegories) of the four parts of which the world was then thought to consist.
+The concept of separate "continents" would come later.
 All have their names engraved.
 In the allegory of Europe, Jupiter, the king of the gods in Greco-Roman mythology, crowns Bellona, the goddess of war.
 Jupiter's eagle rest on objects used in war: canon, shield, and drum.
 Europe's dominance is thereby expressed through her military prowess.
-The figure of Religion on the ground reveals that the Christian faith supports Europe's superior position.
+The figure of Religion on the ground reveals that the Christian faith supports the super position that Europe' was assumed to enjoy.
 See further 54.657.

 |7/15/1974||Treatment||cleaned; examined for condition|